MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 The following are the best practices for a Loop component body:

-* [Adaptive Cards Home](https://adaptivecards.io): Start here for all Adaptive Card information.
-* Review Adaptive Cards overview to understand the basics and core design principles of Adaptive Cards.
+* Go to [Adaptive Cards Home](https://adaptivecards.io) and review the [Adaptive Cards overview](/adaptive-cards/) article to understand the basics and core design principles of Adaptive Cards.
-* Follow the [Adaptive Card design guidelines](../task-modules-and-cards/cards/design-effective-cards.md): Guidelines for Adaptive Card design, which include tools, examples, notes about responsive design, and pixel density.
+* Follow the [Adaptive Card design guidelines](../task-modules-and-cards/cards/design-effective-cards.md), which include tools, examples, notes about responsive design, and pixel density.
-* Loop component-specific considerations:
+* The following list provides the Loop component specific considerations:
   * Ensure that your component is true to the Loop components attributes such as, live, actionable, embedded, and portable.
   * [Don’t add a separate button to open in browser.](#dont-add-a-separate-button-to-open-in-browser)
   * [Don’t add a duplicate header or border.](#dont-add-a-duplicate-header-or-border)